kriskowal/kriskowal.com/content/endo.md

 This fine-grained object-oriented protocol design also trivializes coöperation between multiple threads or processes locally.
-Ad hoc message protocols and multiplexers are no longer necessary to coorinate jobs across worker boundaries, and the same protocols can stretch across hosts, and between strangers on the internet.
+Ad hoc message protocols and multiplexers are no longer necessary to coördinate jobs across worker boundaries, and the same protocols can stretch across hosts, and between strangers on the internet.